 Do you hide vegetables in meals?
 If you have children, I’d say that’s a yes.
 Kids are notorious for refusing dishes that look too obviously healthy/too green.
 When they are very small, they can still be fooled (“have another of the green French fries!”), but as they grow, the discussion about why veggies are important can become quite a bore.
 The easy route out of the dilemma is to “healthify” their favourite food.
 If you chop finely enough, there will be no complaints!

 I never tire of the moment after the meal when they tell you the food was nice (you do have to ask them for this information, it is rarely offers on its own accord) and you list exactly how many vegetables they have just eaten.
 Eventually they WILL stop announcing they do not like beans/carrots/*add their most despised vegetable*.
 Well, maybe this stops at Brussels sprouts.

 Over the years, I have perfected my Bolognese sauce by adding an insane amount of vegetables from zucchini to red pepper.
 Zucchini with its mild, unimposing taste is a real chameleon – it works perfectly in any tomato-based dish, but can also be used in baking (watch that space!).
 Another great candidate for hidden veggie overload are meaty stews.
 Especially the rich flavour of beef successfully masks the taste of celery, carrots or mushrooms.
 And in turn, it’s the vegetables that take the broth to the next level.
-And when you round it off with a veggie dessert such as these sweet potato brownies or some carrot cake muffins, you can bask in feeling like a super-mom.
+And when you round it off with a veggie dessert such as these pumpkin brownies or some low carb zucchini muffins, you can bask in feeling like a super-mom.